Mozoloa/EMSCOMP/README.md

 # EMSEQ

-EMSEQ is a small digital reverb audio plugin (VST3/AU) for MacOS and Windows.
+EMSEQ is a small digital EQ plugin (VST3/AU) for MacOS and Windows.

 This project demonstrates one way to write an audio plugin using JavaScript and familiar web technologies, and while there are several variants on this approach,